 - One line consists of the concept of Nirguna Bramha (God without manifestation)

-- Second line consists of Shagun Bramha (the embodied form of God).
-Since, the souls in the human body are embodied souls; it becomes easier for human beings to propitiate before the idols of Gods in manifestation.
+- Second-line consists of Shagun Bramha (the embodied form of God).
+Since the souls in the human body are embodied souls; it becomes easier for human beings to propitiate before the idols of Gods in manifestation.

-The necessity of concentration on embodied form of God was the main reason behind construction of temples for Gods and Goddesses.
-However, concentration of mind is absolutely necessary for establishing union with God.
+The necessity of concentration on embodied form of God was the main reason behind the construction of temples for Gods and Goddesses.
+However, the concentration of mind is absolutely necessary for establishing union with God.
 This is a difficult thing to do whether one attempts to worship God in manifested form or in the form which is not manifested.
 The difficulty was mentioned by Arjun in Gita.

 “Cancalam hi manah krsna pramathi balavad drdham